Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/get_started_web_services.md

 ### COM TCP or COM FILE

-When using either COM FILE or COM TCP, the <span class="code">`copilot.misc.maxnbprocess`</span> defines the maximum number of parallel sessions accepted by the Transfer CFT Copilot server (default is 20).
+When using either COM FILE or COM TCP, the `copilot.misc.maxnbprocess` defines the maximum number of parallel sessions accepted by the Transfer CFT Copilot server (default is 20).
 You can modify this value in function with the peaks in parallel requests your system experiences (maximum is 64), however consider the impact of having a high number of parallel processes.
 Lastly note that each process treats only one application at a time.

 Any requests that exceed the limit cause a network error with either a " connection refused" or "connection closed by remote" type of error.